Sergiu Comissiona: Early life

-Born in Bucharest, Romania in a Jewish family, he began violin studies at the age of five, was hired as a violinist by the Romanian State Ensemble while still in his teens, making his conducting debut at the age of 17.
-In his twenties he was named principal conductor of the Romanian National Opera, which he led from 1955 to 1959.
+Born in Bucharest, Romania, into a Jewish family, he began violin studies at the age of five.
+He was hired as a violinist by the Romanian State Ensemble while still in his teens, making his conducting debut at the age of 17.
+In his twenties, he was named principal conductor of the Romanian National Opera, which he led from 1955 to 1959.

 Career

 He fled the Communist regime in 1959 and emigrated to Israel.
-In 1960 he founded the Ramat Gan Chamber Orchestra, which he led until 1967.
-He also directed the Haifa Symphony from 1959 until 1966.
+In 1960, he founded the Ramat Gan Chamber Orchestra, which he led until 1967.
+He also directed the Haifa Symphony Orchestra from 1959 until 1966.
 He made his American debut with the Philadelphia Orchestra in 1965 and emigrated to the United States in 1968.
-Later he was also music director of the Gothenburg Symphony Orchestra, Sweden, from 1966 to 1977, and became chief conductor of the Netherlands Radio Philharmonic in Hilversum, Netherlands, in 1982.
-He was the enlightment figure of leading the invigorating and thundering audience of Hommage á Sibelius with the Helsinki Philharmonic Orchestra Comissiona also held music directorships with some of North America's leading ensembles, including the Baltimore Symphony Orchestra, the Houston Symphony, the Vancouver Symphony Orchestra and was also music director of the New York City Opera.
+Later, he was also music director of the Gothenburg Symphony Orchestra, Sweden, from 1966 to 1977, and became chief conductor of the Netherlands Radio Philharmonic in Hilversum, Netherlands, in 1982.
+Comissiona also held music directorships with some of North America's leading ensembles, including the Baltimore Symphony Orchestra, the Houston Symphony, the Vancouver Symphony Orchestra and was also music director of the New York City Opera.
 Beginning in 1969, he spent 15 years with the Baltimore Orchestra and transformed it from a little-known ensemble into a nationally respected orchestra, eventually taking it on its first international tour and directing it in its first recordings.
-He was also the Music Director of the Asian Youth Orchestra.
+He was also the music director of the Asian Youth Orchestra.
 Comissiona was principal conductor of the Spanish national broadcasting network orchestra in Madrid, the RTVE Symphony Orchestra, from 1990 to 1998.